 1.2 Verification of disclosures

-The disclosures have been based on audited financial statements of the company.
-The mandated external auditors have reviewed and approved the financial statements as of end of year 2019.
+The disclosures have been set based on the audited financial statements of the Company.
+The mandated external auditors have reviewed and approved the financial statements as of end of year 2020.

 1.3 Frequency of disclosures